Understanding Chain-of-Thought in LLMs through Information Theory: Operationalising Our Framework

-It follows from Theorem \ref{prop:conditional_indep} that if an LLM encounters a sub-task at step $i$ which is unidentifiable in its training data, no subsequent step should contribute any additional information relevant for predicting $Y$ (i.e. the information gain should remain 0 after step $i$).
+It follows from Theorem \ref{prop:conditional_indep} that if an LLM encounters a sub-task at step $i$ which is unidentifiable in its training data, no subsequent step should contribute any additional information relevant for predicting $Y$ (i.e. the information-gain should remain 0 after step $i$).
 If, on the other hand, we observe that $\mathcal{I}\left(\finaloutput; \state^M_j \mid \state^M_{j-1}\right) > 0$ for some $j \geq i$, then under Assumptions \ref{ass:bayenet} and \ref{ass:model}, the task $\lambda_i$ is not unidentifiable.
-To estimate the information gain in practice, we use the following result:
+To estimate the information-gain in practice, we use the following result: